 - Active Directory Users and Computers

-In Exchange 2007/2010, you can also do this by creating a mail enabled Active Directory Contact with the alias address as its “External E-mail Address” and create an Exchange Transport Rule to deliver it to the user’s mailbox.
+In Exchange 2007/2010/2013 or Office 365, you can also do this by creating a mail enabled Active Directory Contact with the alias address as its “External E-mail Address” and create an Exchange Transport Rule to deliver it to the user’s mailbox.
 To set the “Send As” permissions on the Contact for the owner of the alias, you can use Active Directory Users and Computers or the following PowerShell command;

 Get-Contact -Identity "Contact Name" | Add-ADPermission -user "Domain\Username" -ExtendedRights "Send As"